What to Bring to Shepherd Center

-Having some of your personal items from home can make you feel more comfortable during your stay at Shepherd Center.
+During your stay at Shepherd Center, having some of your personal items from home can make you feel more comfortable.
 This could mean bringing your books and photographs or a favorite T-shirt and sweater.
 The checklist below will help you pack for your stay at Shepherd.
-If you forget to pack an item, Shepherd Center can provide some personal care items as needed.

 - Comb or brush

 - Shaving supplies